 According to a Howard County study, almost 30% of what we send to the landfill could be composted and turned into a valuable product!
 Our Feed The Green Bin collection is an optional program that allows residents to help divert this waste.
-See if you’re in our collection area and sign up today.

 Did you know?
 Howard County was the first in the Mid Atlantic to start collecting food scraps and yard trim together for composting.
 Our first "mini pilot" was launched in 2010, and after review, a pilot program was offered to a 5,000 household collection route in Ellicott City and Elkridge.
 The pilot was well-received, with roughly 1,750 households signed up to participate.
 Since the pilot, over 14,000 residents have decided to join in this amazing program!
 Our Feed the Green Bin program is now available in 6 collection routes.
 Once we have additional composting capacity we will be able to add even more collection routes.